Peppermint Mocha Cupcakes

 - salt, to taste

-For the frosting: beat softened butter on medium speed with an electric or stand mixer.
+- Make the frosting: beat softened butter on medium speed with an electric or stand mixer.
 Beat for about 3 minutes until smooth and creamy.
-Add powdered sugar, cream, vanilla extract, and peppermint extract with the mixer running.
-Increase to high speed and beat for 3 full minutes (the longer you beat, the creamier the frosting).
-Add more powdered sugar if frosting is too thin or more cream if frosting is too thick.
-Add salt if frosting is too sweet (1/4 teaspoon).
+Add confectioners' sugar, heavy cream, vanilla extract, and peppermint extract with the mixer running.
+Increase to high speed and beat for 3 full minutes (the longer you beat, the creamier the frosting!).
+Add more confectioners' sugar if frosting is too thin or more cream if frosting is too thick.
+Add salt if frosting is too sweet (I add about 1/8 teaspoon).

 *Use instant coffee, not coffee grounds.